Braidings for Non-Split Tambara-Yamagami Categories over the Reals: Non-existence of Braidings on Complex/Complex Tambara-Yamagami Categories

+\begin{fact} A complex/complex Tambara-Yamagami category either contains a Galois nontrivial simple object, or is fusion over the complex numbers.
+In the former case, $m$ is the only Galois nontrivial simple object. \end{fact}

-The following lemma is initially disheartening: \begin{lemma} There are no braidings on any complex/complex Tambara-Yamagami category where $m$ is the only Galois nontrivial simple object. \end{lemma} \begin{proof} Let $a$ be a Galois trivial simple object (such as the monoidal unit).
+Consequently, we confine our attention to the case when $m$ is Galois nontrival and the ambient category is only fusion over the reals. \begin{lemma} There are no braidings on any complex/complex Tambara-Yamagami category where $m$ is the only Galois nontrivial simple object. \end{lemma} \begin{proof} Let $a$ be a Galois trivial simple object (such as the monoidal unit).
 By naturality of the braiding and Galois nontriviality of $m$, we have which proves that the braiding is zero, a contradiction. \end{proof}

-In light of this lemma, we expand our focus to $G$-crossed braidings. $G$-crossed braidings are generalizations of braidings (indeed, a $G$-crossed braiding for $G$ trivial is a braiding) which play an important role in extension theory (\cite{MR2677836}) and also appear in physics \cite{MR1923177,1410.4540}. $\mathbb{Z}/2\mathbb{Z}$-crossed braidings on the split complex Tambara-Yamagami categories were studied in \cite{EDIEMICHELL2022108364, GALINDO_2022}.
-The former article used techniques similar to the ones we employ here, whereas the latter article primarily leveraged extension theory.
-We begin with \cite[Definition 8.24.1]{EGNO15}: \begin{definition} A braided $G$-crossed fusion category is a fusion category $\C$ equipped with the following structures: \begin{enumerate} \item a (not necessarily faithful) grading $\C = \bigoplus_{g \in G}\C_g$, \item an action $(T_\bullet, \gamma) \colon G \to \Aut_\otimes(\C)$ such that $T_g(\C_h) \subset \C_{gh g^{-1}}$, \item a natural collection of isomorphisms, called the $G$-braiding:

-\end{enumerate} Let $\mu_g$ be the tensor structure of the monoidal functor $T_g$.
-Then the above structures are required to satisfy the following three axioms.
-First, the diagram